yezhuoyang/QuantumAlgorithm/README.md

 # QuantumAlgorithm
-Learning and implementing quantum gates/algorithm by qiskit
+Learning and implementing quantum gates/algorithm by qiskit.